SAKryukov/microtonal-fabric/article/Multi-EDO/article.md

 #### 5.4{no-toc}
 * Wave FFT (see [Sound Builder](https://www.codeproject.com/Articles/5268512/Sound-Builder)) is migrated to .NET from .NET Core.
 * Refactoring related to the newly created project name, "Microtonal Fabric".

+#### 5.6{no-toc}
+* Multitouch functionality is upgraded in order to support the simulation of plucked string instruments, such as guitars, mandolins, and the like.
+The application mimicking simulation of plucked string instruments is currently under development.
+* Sound system is upgraded to implement volume dynamics and pitch modification effects, such as portamento, finger vibrato, tremolo, or string bending.
+These effects can be applied to plucked string and other instruments.

 <!-- copy to CodeProject to here --------------------------------------------->